About Hornbeam – Carpinus betulus (Betulaceae)

 Care and Maintenance

-Clipping the crown of pleached Hornbeam on a regular basis produces a dense almost impenetrable canopy where the bamboo frames used for initial training are soon hidden.
+Clipping the crown of pleached Hornbeam Carpinus Betulus, on a regular basis produces a dense almost impenetrable canopy where the bamboo frames used for initial training are soon hidden.
 The young intricate branches and twigs are grey-brown in colour while the bark of the older branches and bows, including the trunk is dark grey.
 The bark is smooth to touch.
 The leaves are deeply corrugated with veins, avoid in shape and bright green, measuring 6-10cm long.
-From mid-April onwards the Hornbeam produces its new leaves making it earlier than the Common Beech (Fagus sylvatica).
+From mid-April onward the Hornbeam produces its new leaves making it earlier than the Common Beech (Fagus sylvatica).
 The vivid green leaves (4-9cm long) quickly produce a dense covering and gradually turn a dark colour green as the season progresses.

 If pleached Hornbeam trees are pruned annually, the dry brown leaves tend to remain on the tree well into the winter and in some cases only to fall off when new leaves push through in the spring.
 The root system is relatively close to the surface so careful consideration must be given to hard landscaping in this area.
 The trees are usually considered non-toxic and they suffer from very few diseases.